onionmccabbage/pune2025/labs/js_lab.md

 * Build a nice string containing the chosen values
 * Append this string to the 'output' element in the web document

+* As you develop your code see if there are opportunities to split your JavaScript across modules

 * If you have time try this: every time the user clicks the button, append their choices to a list (or your own UX choice).
 You will probably use
     * document.createElement()
     * .appendChild() or .innerHTML